You are here: Home > Your visit > Patient leaflets > General > Information for families following a bereavement

 • Care Quality Commission (CQC): The CQC is the regulator for health and social care in England.
 The CQC is interested in hearing about concerns as general intelligence on the quality of services, but they do not investigate individual complaints.
 See www.cqc.org.uk for more information.

-• National Reporting and Learning System (NRLS): Members of the public can report patient safety incidents to the NRLS.
-This is a database of incidents administered by NHS Improvement, which is used to identify patient safety issues that need to be addressed.
-Please note that reports are not investigated or responded to.
-See www.improvement.nhs.uk for more information.
+• Learn from Patient Safety Events (LFPSE) service: Members of the public can report patient safety incidents to the LFPSE service, which collects data on incidents across the NHS.
+This data is used to identify and address patient safety issues.
+Please note that reports are not investigated individually, but contribute to national learning.
+See www.england.nhs.uk/patient-safety for more information.

 • Nursing and Midwifery Council (NMC): The NMC is the nursing and midwifery regulator for England, Wales, Scotland and Northern Ireland.
-It has introduced a new public support service that puts patients, families and the public at the centre of their work.
-More information can be found at www.nmc.org.uk in the Concerns about nurses or midwives section.
+They offer a public support service that provides personalised assistance to patients, families, and the public during investigations.
+For more information, visit the Concerns section at www.nmc.org.uk.

 • NHS England specialised services: Specialised services support people with a range of rare and complex conditions, such as rare cancers, genetic disorders or complex medical or surgical conditions.
-Unlike most healthcare, which is planned and arranged locally, specialised services are planned nationally and regionally by NHS England.
-If you wish to raise a concern about any specialised services commissioned in your area, please contact NHS England in the first instance by emailing or calling 0300 311 22 33.
+These services are often commissioned nationally by NHS England, though some responsibilities have been transferred to Integrated Care Boards (ICBs).
+If you wish to raise a concern about specialised services in your area, please contact NHS England by emailing england.boffice_speccom@nhs.net.

 • General Medical Council (GMC): The GMC maintains the official register of medical practitioners within the United Kingdom.
 Its statutory purpose is to protect, promote and maintain the health and safety of the public.
 It controls entry to the register and suspends or removes members when necessary.
 Its website includes guides for patients and the public, which can help you decide which organisation is best placed to help you.
 More information can be found at www.gmc-uk.org in the Concerns section.

-• Healthcare Safety Investigations Branch (HSIB): The HSIB’s purpose is to improve safety through effective and independent investigations that don’t apportion blame or liability.
-HSIB investigations are for patient safety learning purposes.
-Anyone can share cases with HSIB for potential investigation—but an investigation is not guaranteed.
-See www.hsib.org.uk for more information.
+• Health Services Safety Investigations Body (HSSIB): The HSSIB’s purpose is to improve safety through independent investigations that focus on learning, without assigning blame or liability.
+These investigations address patient safety concerns across England.
+Anyone can share concerns for potential investigation, but investigations are not guaranteed.
+See www.hssib.org.uk for more information.

 Contributors